rly0nheart/rly0nheart.com/content/about.md

 ## Hi, I'm Ritchie Mwewa

 I'm a Software Engineer from [**Zambia**](https://en.wikipedia.org/wiki/Zambia), with 5 years of experience, making and trying to break software.
-I play guitar, and I'm both a mentor and mentee.
+I play guitar, I'm both a mentor and mentee, and I know how to do a backflip :).

 I've worked as a Software Developer for organisations like **Bellingcat**, and **OSINT For Ukraine**, and I currently do contract work as a Software Engineer for public and private individuals.

-### Why This Blog?

-Because, sharing is caring.

-Feel free to reach out if you want to chat about [**topics**](/categories) you're interested in discussing.
+If you have any questions or want to chat chat about any of the [**topics**](/categories) here, feel free to reach out.